DinoChiesa/Apigee-Java-XOP-Handler/README.md

 # Apigee Edge XOP Editor

-This directory contains the Java source code and pom.xml file required to build a Java callout that reads a multipart/related payload, parses the SOAP portion to remove the UsernameToken, and then replaces that in the message.
+This directory contains the Java source code and pom.xml file required to build a Java callout that reads a multipart/related payload with a [XOP](https://www.w3.org/TR/xop10/#xop_include) message payload, parses the SOAP portion to remove the UsernameToken, and then replaces that in the message.

 For parsing the multipart/related data, this callout relies on the BSD-licensed code lifted from [danieln](https://github.com/DanielN/multipart-handler/).